aws-samples/open-on-demand-on-aws/README.md

 This reference architecture provides a set of templates for deploying [Open OnDemand (OOD)](https://openondemand.org/) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/) and integration points for [AWS Parallel Cluster](https://aws.amazon.com/hpc/parallelcluster/).

+The main branch is for Open OnDemand v 3.0.0

 ## Architecture

 ![architecture](images/architecture.png)